BrendanTWhite/morplees/docs/restricting_models_to_authorised_users.md

     }
 ````

-### Booted Method on Laravel Model
+### Global Scope on the Booted Method on Laravel Model

-Probably the best option.
+Probably the best option so far.
 Seems to stop users from seeing other
 users' records everywhere (including Filament tables and forms)
 while still allowing them to see their own records everywhere.